nikked/ankimd/README.md

 * write by default to anki_output.csv and make date folder behind CLI arg

-### Error handling

-* if no anki.md file, create it with a sample card
-* if anki.md file empty, inform about this to user

 ### Card types
 * Add card type support